 1.1.2 This Recommendation with non-H.248 policy specification languages

-The usage of non-H.248 policy specification languages (PSL) is a fundamental concept behind the defined H.248 capabilities for DPI support by the H.248 packages of this Recommendation.
+The usage of non-H.248 policy specification languages (PSL) is a fundamental concept behind the H.248 capabilities for DPI support defined by the H.248 packages of this Recommendation.
 See also clause 6.4, Appendix III and IV.

 However, any normative guidance for the usage of such PSLs is out of scope of this Recommendation.